evkx/evkx.github.io/content/models/volvo/em90/EM90/_index.md

 ## Performance

-The Volvo EM90 has a maximum power of 200 KW (272 hp/268 bhp) and a total torque of 686 nm (506 ft-lb).
-It can sprint from 0 to 100km/h (0 to 62mph) in 8.3 seconds and has a top speed of 190 km/h (118 mph).
+The Volvo EM90 offers modest performance with a maximum power of 200 kW (272 hp / 268 bhp) and a total torque of 686 Nm (506 ft-lb).
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 8.3 seconds and has a top speed of190 km/h (118 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, range, and charging